yaswanthkumargothi/yashgothi/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"He is very committed to the deadlines, and the quality of his job is undoubtedly excellent. - A Top Consultant\"" align = "left"
+  content = "\"He is very committed to the deadlines, and the quality of his job is undoubtedly excellent. - Consultant at Nike\"" align = "left"

   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/birds.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/birds-1.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   cta_label = "see my projects"